DejavuO/smart-bottle-docs/README.md

 ## ⚙️ Why It’s Technically Feasible
 **Smart Bottle Plus** is built using reliable, widely available technology.
 The design combines everyday digital components — like a small display, buzzer, and Bluetooth chip — with a simple mobile app built using freely available development tools.
-All components — from the embedded microcontroller to the cloud database — use standard, low-cost, and proven technology, making the system easy to maintain, affordable to build, and flexible for future improvements.
+These tools make the system easy to maintain, affordable to build, and flexible for future improvements.